protontypes/open-sustainable-technology/docs/blog/you_can_preserve_the_earth_s_livability_with_open_source.md

-# How you can preserve the Earth's livability with open source
+# You can preserve the Earth's livability with open source

  __Tobias Augspurger __  [:fontawesome-brands-twitter:](https://twitter.com/protontypes) · :octicons-calendar-24: May 23, 2022